 - Documentation of immunity to hepatitis A and B, confirmed by titer; immunity to chicken pox documented by titer, or current immunization; diphtheria/tetanus vaccination within the past 10 years (with booster required at time of expiration); freedom from active tuberculosis, documented annually by negative PPD skin test or by health examination; documentation of HIV testing annually (results not required to be submitted)

-- Current Flu and COVID 19 immunizations
+- Current Flu and COVID 19 immunizations if required

 - Proof of having been found free of federally illegal drugs